-I. General Comments.
-4
+I. General Comments 4

-A. Reconciliation Between Documents
+A. Reconciliation Between Documents 4

-B. Role of Illustrative Language in the Instructions
+B. Role of Illustrative Language in the Instructions 4

-C. Qualification Documentation
+C. Qualification Documentation 4

-D. Replacement of an Appointed Actuary
+D. Replacement of an Appointed Actuary 4

-E. Reporting to the Board of Directors
+E. Reporting to the Board of Directors 5

-F. Requirements for Pooled Companies
+F. Requirements for Pooled Companies 5

-G. Explanation of Adverse Development
+G. Explanation of Adverse Development 6

-Comments on Unusual Insurance Regulatory Information System Ratios in the Statement of Actuar Opinion rial
+Comments on Unusual Insurance Regulatory Information System Ratios in the Statement of Actuari Opinion

-Comments on Persistent Adverse Development in the Actuarial Opinion Summary 6
+2. Comments on Persistent Adverse Development in the Actuarial Opinion Summary 6

 H. Revisions 6

 II.
 Comments on the Statement of Actuarial Opinion and Actuarial Report 6

 A. Review Date 6

-B. Making Use of Another's Work 6
+B. Making Use of Another's Work 7

 C. Points A and B of the Opinion Paragraph When Opinion Type is Other Than "Reasonable" 7

 D. Conclusions on a Net Versus a Direct and Assumed Basis 7

 E. Unearned Premium for Property/Casualty Long-Duration Contracts 7

-F. Other Premium Reserve Items 7
+F. Other Premium Reserve Items

 G. The Importance of Relevant Comments Paragraphs 8

 H. Risk of Material Adverse Deviation 8

-1. No Company-Specific Risk Factors 8
+No Company-Specific Risk Factors 8

 2. Mitigating Factors 8

 3. Consideration of Carried Reserves, Materiality Standard, and Reserve Range When Making Risk of Material Adverse Deviation Conclusion

 4. Materiality Standards for Intercompany Pool Members 8

 I. State Insurance Regulators' Use of the Actuarial Report 8

-1. Schedule P Reconciliation 8
+1. Schedule P Reconciliation 9

-2. Change in Estimates 9
+2. Change in Estimates 10

 3. Narrative 10

 4. Support for Assumptions 10

-5. Support for Roll-Forward Analyses 10